PixelFarm1/FS25_ImageToField/README.md

 7. When you are done correcting the image.
 Create a new layer and with white fill.

-8. Change blending mode to "HSV Saturation" and merge the layers.
+8. Change blending mode to "HSV Saturation" and your field areas should turn white.

+9. Merge the layers and repeat step 6 to find any mistakes in the mask.

-9. Export with these settings:
+10. Export with these settings:
 ![image](https://github.com/user-attachments/assets/b032a1dc-792b-4017-9600-4cf197ea9113)

-10. Run the FS25_ImageToFields tool according to the instruction above
+11. Run the FS25_ImageToFields tool according to the instruction above